Flatten the Fear with Facts: What is an Appropriate Level of COVID-19 Worry and the Steps You Can Take to Reduce Anxiety

 For purpose of comparison, the World Health Organization has stated that influenza has an overall Infection Fatality Rate of 0.1% or lower.

-If you’re fear is less about death and more about severe symptoms, it is estimated that 20 to 35% of the people who contract COVID-19 don’t have any symptoms at all.
+If your fear is less about death and more about severe symptoms, it is estimated that 20 to 35% of the people who contract COVID-19 don’t have any symptoms at all.
 Currently 12 million people have tested positive for the coronavirus.
 10 to 15%, or 1.8 million people, have experienced severe symptoms.
 Given that there are 330 million people in the United States, the odds are very high you will not get the virus, but even if you do, the odds that your symptoms will be horrific are low.
 But many people do experience severe symptoms which causes worriers to amplify the risk as they focus their attention on the worst-case scenario.

 To reduce your fear of COVID-19, be mindful of where you focus your attention.
 Instead of focusing on the worst-case scenario, you can reduce anxiety, by looking at the odds, choosing faith over fear, and focusing on living your life.

 The Balance Between Behaviors that Keep us Safe and Those that Increase Anxiety